Archive for December, 2015

 Colony Park now Country Villa Modesto

-Gary assigned another project, a detailed analysis of the building and all the plant, medical, safety and office equipment, plus resident room beds and furnishings, basically a complete inventory of everything but the kitchen sink, all a requirement for the sale.
-The process known as Due Diligence included a detailed account of the exact size and physical attributes of the buildings, even to the point of separating carpeted area from the tiled and included opening the fiscal, employment, state health and safety records for inspection .
+.
+Gary made aware of coming events, a detailed analysis of the building and all the plant, medical, safety and office equipment, plus resident room beds and furnishings, basically a complete inventory of everything but the kitchen sink, all a requirement for the sale.
+The process known as Due Diligence, included a detailed account of the exact size and physical attributes of the buildings, even to the point of separating carpeted area from the tiled, and included opening the fiscal, employment, state health and safety records for inspection .

-Thru the years Gary having been befriended by the owners of Johnson Rug Company, Dennis Pankow, his wife Sue and Daughter Kim, at first employing their company to replace the tile in the resident’s room on a scheduled basis but because of the pending sale, Brad wanting to finish all the remaining resident rooms.
-Gary making a decision to purchasing the tile and do the installation himself.
-Gary scheduling the event on mornings when Brad was available, the administrator never-failing to volunteer as a participant after the adhesive had cured and the tile was ready to laid.
-Other improvement including removing the floor tile in business office and removing the age-old carpet in conference room which refused to come up without the use of a motorized carpet scraper that Dennis loaned at no charge.
-All being replaced with carpet squares, the face lifting of Colony Park becoming a reality because of impending Due Diligence for the prospective sale Healthcare Management LLC.
+.
+Thru the years, Gary having been befriended by the owners of Johnson Rug Company, Dennis Pankow, his wife Sue and Daughter Kim, at first employing their company to replace the tile in the resident’s room on a scheduled basis, but because of the impending sale, Brad wanting to finish all the remaining resident rooms.
+The environmental supervisor making a decision to do the installation himself.
+Gary scheduling the event on mornings when Brad was available, the administrator never-failing to volunteer as a participant after the tile adhesive had cured, and ready to be laid.
+Other improvement included replacing the floor tile in the business office, and removing the age-old carpet in the conference room, which refused to come up without the use of a motorized carpet scraper that Dennis loaned at no charge.
+All being replaced with carpet squares, the face lifting of Colony Park, becoming a reality because of Due Diligence for the prospective sale of Healthcare Management.

-With the new corporate management changes would be a certainty and it soon became apparent when 17 assertive healthcare professional advisors from Country Villa’s southern California Corporate office ascended on the new acquisition.
+.
+With the new corporate management changes a certainty, it soon became apparent when 17 assertive healthcare professional advisors from Country Villa’s southern California Corporate office ascended on the new acquisition.
 Brad as interim administrator was somewhat candor, giving the department’s supervisors a briefing about the assets of the Country Villa and the upcoming restructuring and improvements.
-One of the first projects on the agenda concerning environmental services was a replacement of the co-generation HVAC system installed in the 90’s under the auspicious Tobbie Bigelones Valley Air in Fresno.
-Gary having maintained a good relationship with the Fresno company and their northern area service personnel John and Brandon, the two giving Colony Park service calls priority, Gary was relieved when the HVAC contract for the new system was accorded to Valley Air.
-Six weeks into the Country Villa acquisition, Brad giving notice of another change, the hiring of a new administrator, but saying he would still maintain an office in the building fulfilling his positions as a Country Villa Vice President for Northern California.
+One of the first projects on the agenda was a replacement of the co-generation H vac system installed in the 90’s under the auspicious of Valley Air in Fresno.
+Gary having maintained a good relationship with the Fresno company and their northern area service personnel, John and Brandon, the two giving Colony Park service call priority.
+Gary was relieved when the H vac contract for the new system was accorded to Valley Air.
+Six weeks into the Country Villa acquisition, Brad giving notice of another change, the hiring of a new administrator, but saying he would still maintain an office in the building, fulfilling his positions as a Country Villa Vice President for Northern California.

 December 24, 2015